viking-saver/windows-itpro-docs/windows/security/book/cloud-services-protect-your-work-information.md

 - Each acting application must register with Microsoft Entra ID and specify the set of permission scopes it requires.
 Microsoft's own acting applications - for example, the Universal Print connector - are registered with the Microsoft Entra ID service.
 Customer administrators need to provide their consent to the required permission scopes as part of onboarding the application to their tenant
 - Each authentication with Microsoft Entra ID from an acting application cannot extend the permission scope as defined by the acting client app.
 This prevents the app from requesting additional permissions if the app is breached

-Additionally, Windows 11 and Windows 10 include MDM support to simplify printer setup for users.
+Additionally, Windows 11 includes MDM support to simplify printer setup for users.
 With initial support from Microsoft Intune<sup>[\[7\]](conclusion.md#footnote7)</sup>, admins can now configure policies to provision specific printers onto the user's Windows devices.

 Universal Print stores the print data in cloud securely in Office Storage, the same storage used by other Microsoft Office products.